pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-09-super-reduce.md

 Best lines of code, ever ever seen. 😏

-Now let's do a function to check if a each value of a list is even:
+Now let's do a function to check if each value of a list is even:

 ```elixir
 defmodule HumbleEnum do